Politics of New Zealand: Women in politics

 Women's suffrage was granted after about two decades of campaigning by women such as Kate Sheppard and Mary Ann Müller and organisations such as the New Zealand branch of the Women's Christian Temperance Union.
 On 19 September 1893 the governor, Lord Glasgow, signed a new Electoral Act into law.
 As a result, New Zealand became the first self-governing nation in the world in which all women had the right to vote in parliamentary elections.
 Women first voted in the 1893 election, with a high 85% turnout (compared to 70% of men).
+The achievement of women's suffrage in New Zealand was groundbreaking, as most other democracies did not grant women the right to vote until after World War I.